nickmckenney/Building-a-JSON-API/evaluation.md

 ## Evaluation Requirements

 We will evaluate your project to the following requirements.
-You must at least achieve "Progressing" for each category.
+While you must achieve at least "Progressing" for each category, we strongly encourage you to aim for "Performing" or "Excelling".

 | Category                        | Incomplete                               | Progressing                              | Performing                               | Excelling                                |
 | ------------------------------- | ---------------------------------------- | ---------------------------------------- | ---------------------------------------- | ---------------------------------------- |